wlchen/wlchen.github.io/_posts/2017-03-04-build-blog-using-github-pages-and-jekyll.markdown

 - Follow the instructions from GitHub Pages to create the repository: [https://pages.github.com/](https://pages.github.com/)

-- Follow the qluick-start guide on the Jekyll website: [http://jekyllrb.com/docs/home/](http://jekyllrb.com/docs/home/)
+- Follow the quick-start guide on the Jekyll website: [http://jekyllrb.com/docs/home/](http://jekyllrb.com/docs/home/)
   - I have no problems on my Mac, but got problems on Ubuntu cause the Ruby version must be 2.0 and above.
 Just use the following commands to update your Ruby.

     - `apt-add-repository ppa:brightbox/ruby-ng`